AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-When it comes to auto insurance, knowing your state’s minimum requirement (or lack thereof) is only the first step.
-Next, you have to decide which coverages and limits are best for you.
-If you’re not sure where to start, an agent can help you decide which coverages you need and how much you’ll pay for them.
+When it comes to auto insurance, knowing your state’s minimum requirements (or lack thereof) is a good first step.
+Then, you can decide which coverages and limits are best for you.
+If you’re not sure where to start, an agent can help you determine which coverages you need and how much you’ll pay for them.
+Ultimately, the best auto insurance is a policy you can afford and that provides enough financial protection in the event of an accident.

 Frequently Asked Questions